Parking-Master/Simple-Builder/README.md

 <a href="https://forum.bdr.uk.to"><kbd>Visit the forum &rightarrow;</kbd></a>

 ## Cookies, Privacy, Terms of Use
+To view how we collect, use, and store cookie data on your computer, visit our <a href="https://builder.serveo.net/cookies">Cookie Policy</a>.

-If you're curious or cautious about how we handle your information before signing up, we recommend you go over the <a href="https://builder.serveo.net/privacy">Privacy Policy</a>
+If you're curious or cautious about how we handle your information/data before signing up, we recommend you go over our <a href="https://builder.serveo.net/privacy">Privacy Policy</a>.

+If you want to know commericial uses, freedom of our project, or what happens to users who violate our terms, you should look at our <a href="https://builder.serveo.net/terms">Terms of Service</a>.

 # License
 Simple Builder is licensed under the GNU General Public License (GPL).